 Entropy $(K \simeq T n_e^{-2/3})$ has been used to address the thermodynamic history of the ICM.
-The entropy radial profiles of the ICM have been measured and analyzed (e.g., Ponman et al., 2003).
-The observed K profiles were compared with theoretical predictions, e.g., $K \propto r^{1.1}$ in the absence of nongravitational processes (Voit et al., 2005).
-The universal (or bimodal) K profile and the presence (or absence) of the entropy floor in the ICM were debated in connection with the presence of H α emitting warm gas and cold molecular gas (Cavagnolo et al., 2009; Panagoulia et al., 2014).
+The entropy radial profiles of the ICM have been measured and analyzed (e.g., Ponman et al. 2003).
+The observed K profiles were compared with theoretical predictions, e.g., $K \propto r^{1.1}$ in the absence of non-gravitational processes (Voit et al. 2005).
+The universal (or bimodal) K profile and the presence (or absence) of the entropy floor in the ICM were debated in connection with the presence of H α emitting warm gas and cold molecular gas (Cavagnolo et al. 2009; Panagoulia et al. 2014).
 Babyk et al. (2018) investigated the entropy profiles of a sample of 40 ETGs.
-They show that ETGs have a higher rate of heating per gas particle compared to brightest cluster galaxies, which may explain the lack of star formation in ETGs.
+They show that ETGs have a higher rate of heating per gas particle compared to Brightest Cluster Galaxies, which may explain the lack of star formation in ETGs.
 We note that the hot ISM in ETGs is somewhat different from the ICM in terms of thermodynamics.
-The hot gas primarily originated internally from stars, as opposed to the ICM with prevalent accretion or merging.
-Additionally, because the hot gas is rather complex in ETGs (as discussed in section "Heating of the Mass Sources"), measuring density profiles in the hot ISM via deprojecting the surface brightness (with variable temperature, variable metal abundance, and clumpiness) is not straightforward, unlike in the relaxed ICM.
+The hot gas is primarily originated internally from stars, as opposed to the ICM with prevalent accretion or merging.
+Additionally, because the hot gas is rather complex in ETGs (as discussed in Section 4.3), measuring density profiles in the hot ISM via deprojecting the surface brightness (with variable temperature, variable metal abundance, and clumpiness) is not straightforward, unlike in the relaxed ICM.

-2D Spatial Distributions of X-Ray Surface Brightness and Gas Temperature
+3.7 2D Spatial Distributions of X-ray Surface Brightness and Gas Temperature

 The high spatial resolution Chandra images show a range of spatial features in the hot ISM, which was previously considered smooth and relaxed.
-The features seen in the X-ray surface brightness maps include X-ray jets (e.g., NGC 315, Worrall et al., 2003), cavities coincident with radio jets/lobes (e.g., NGC 4374, Finoguenov et al., 2008), nested cavities (e.g., NGC 5813, Randall et al., 2015), cold fronts (e.g., NGC 1404, Su et al., 2017a), filaments (e.g., NGC 1399, Su et al., 2017b), and tails (e.g., NGC 7619, Kim et al., 2008).
-These hot gas features give us insight on critical astrophysical processes, including the interaction of the AGN with the ISM of the host galaxy through radio jets/lobes, sloshing (see illustrative examples in Figs. 16-17 of Markevitch and Vikhlinin, 2007), ram pressure stripping of the hot halo interacting with the hotter ICM, and signatures of galaxy mergers.
-All of this is crucial for our understanding of galaxy formation and evolution via AGN feedback and environmental effects (e.g., Kim and Pellegrini, 2012 and references therein; see also section "Two More Actors: Environment and AGN Feedback").
+The features seen in the X-ray surface brightness maps include X-ray jets (e.g., NGC 315, Worrall et al. 2003), cavities coincident with radio jets/lobes (e.g., NGC 4374, Finoguenov et al. 2008), nested cavities (e.g., NGC 5813, Randall et al. 2015), cold fronts (e.g., NGC 1404, Su et al. 2017a), filaments (e.g., NGC 1399, Su et al. 2017b), and tails (e.g., NGC 7619, Kim et al. 2008).
+These hot gas features give us insight on critical astrophysical processes, including the interaction of the AGN with the ISM of the host galaxy through radio jets/lobes, sloshing (see illustrative examples in Figs. 16-17 of Markevitch & Vikhlinin 2007), ram pressure stripping of the hot halo interacting with the hotter ICM, and signatures of galaxy mergers.
+All of this is crucial for our understanding of galaxy formation and evolution via AGN feedback and environmental effects (e.g., Kim & Pellegrini 2012, and references therein; see also Section 4.12).